isl-org/OpenBot/open-code/README.md

 You can also run it locally via creating a local copy of the project.
 To achieve this, navigate into the `openBot/open-code` folder, [set firebase project](src/services/README.md) and run application.

-after [firebase setup](src/services/README.md) run following commands:
+After [firebase setup](src/services/README.md) run following commands:

 If you're using npm